NVIDIA/aistore/downloader/README.md

 * *Range* - download multiple objects based on a given naming pattern
 * *Cloud* - given optional prefix and optional suffix, download matching objects from the specified cloud bucket

-> Prior to downloading, make sure AIS (destination) bucket already exists.
+> Prior to downloading, make sure destination bucket already exists.
 > To create a bucket using AIS CLI, run `ais create bucket`, for instance:
 >
 > ```console